Francisco de Paula Marín: Life

-Marín probably was born 25 November 1774 in Jerez de la Frontera, an area of Spain near Cadiz.
+Marín probably was born 25 November 1774 in Jerez de la Frontera in Spain.
 His father was Juan Marín and mother was María Grassi.
-It was likely he was an apprentice pilot on a ship associated with the Alessandro Malaspina expedition to Nootka Sound and Vancouver Island.
+It was likely he was an apprentice pilot on a ship associated with the Malaspina Expedition to Nootka Sound and Vancouver Island.
 At some point he deserted the Spanish and came aboard the American brig Lady Washington, captain John Kendrick.

 He arrived in the Hawaiian Islands in 1793 or 1794.
-He became an interpreter and advisor in the acquisition and use of Western military weapons to King Kamehameha I who was just capturing Oʻahu island in the Battle of Nu'uanu.
+He became an interpreter and advisor in the acquisition and use of Western military weapons to King Kamehameha I who was just capturing Oʻahu island in the Battle of Nuʻuanu.
 For his service Marín was given land in present-day Honolulu near Pearl Harbor.
 He took at least one more trip off the islands.
 In 1804 he went as a pilot with captain James Rowan of the Hazard where he interpreted for Rowan with the Native Americans of the Pacific Northwest.